PenguLoader/PenguLoader/plugin/README.md

 ### Setup

 You need  **Node 16+** and **Yarn** installed to run and build this plugin.
 For developing new advanced plugin from this one, you should learn Vite to configure the project.
-Next, we will guide you basic editting.
+Next, we will guide you basic editing.

 Before you start, let's edit the `package.json`, there are two fields in `config`:
 - `pluginName`: you should change it to avoid overriding the @default plugin.